State and Local Policy Database

 Dominion offers electric efficiency incentives and technical assistance to residential and small business customers.

-At this time, the City of Richmond does not have a formal partnership with Dominion Energy in the form of a jointly developed or administered energy saving strategy, plan, or agreement.
+At this time, we could not verify whether the City of Richmond does has a formal partnership with Dominion Energy in the form of a jointly developed or administered energy saving strategy, plan, or agreement.
 Through RVAgreen 2050, the City has started discussions with Dominion regarding the City’s GHG emission reduction goals and opportunities for partnerships or strategies in the areas of energy efficiency and renewable energy.

 Low-Income & Multifamily EE Programs List All